 54 The evidence shows how Feng used both duress and undue influence to force Sung into marriage with her.
 Normally, parents tell their children and families about forthcoming marriages.
 Feng clearly prevented this and brought in witnesses whose names she could not even recall […] I am satisfied on the evidence that Feng was nothing more than a nurse/housekeeper, who wanted Sung’s money, knowing that he was dying, and both impotent and incontinent.
 The evidence shows that Sung was extremely close to his family members and Feng knew that marriage would disinherit them and give her certain legal rights, because she refused to sign the prenuptial contract.

 Does the Feng decision mean the prospects of setting aside a marriage in these sorts of decisions always enjoy success?
 The answer is no. Justice Greer’s caveat that “each case turns on its facts” can serve as a warning to anyone relying on the Feng Estate case to rationalize proceeding to court to challenge a marriage’s validity.
-A case in point – Banton v Banton.
-In that case, Justice Cullity considered the case of an elderly, physically and mentally frail gentleman who married a much younger woman.
+Case in point – the oft-alluded to Banton v.
+Banton, which considered the case of an elderly, physically and mentally frail gentleman who married a much younger woman.
 The day following their wedding, Mr. Banton drafted a new will that excluded his five children entirely and left his entire estate to his new wife; a classic case of “predatory marriage.”18 Justice Cullity found that the elderly Mr. Banton had sufficient memory and understanding to continue to appreciate the nature and responsibilities of marriage.
 He made this finding notwithstanding his conclusion that the elderly Mr. Banton did not have the capacity to manage property.
 This did not mean that Mr. Banton was incapable of marriage.
 We include some relevant excerpts from Justice Cullity’s decision regarding the capacity to marry:

 103 Marriage is, of course, a legal contract and, to some extent, it is governed by the laws applicable to contracts in general.
 I am satisfied, however, that it is not subject to the operation or application of the presumptions and principles which determine whether contracts may be avoided on the ground of undue influence.
 Fraud, of course, is another matter but the evidence in this case does not support such a finding …